pmella16/Basic-FPS-OpenGL/README.md

 It consists of a 3D model created using Blender 2.8, imported to a C++ program and rendered using OpenGL 4+.
 It's a simulation of a
 3D first person shooter with some basic shading and a minimap included.

+The code includes Phong's shading model, a flashlight implementation in the fragment shader, and mouse movement/key presses for calculating the transformation matrixes applied to the 3D scene.
+It's far from perfect or realistic, but maybe helps other people looking for examples of implementation.

 This is a fork from prof. @Alfred-Franz that contained the red triangle program (the hello world of computer graphics, so I heard) that I used as a template for creating an OpenGL project.

 # Goal